Written by: John Mascari, COO and Co-Founder at Blueland

 The Path of PVA: From Home to Release

 The PVA journey starts in the home.
-PVA wrapped laundry and dishwasher pacs are washed down the drain and follow the path to WWTPs or wastewater goes untreated.
+PVA wrapped laundry and dishwasher pods are washed down the drain and follow the path to WWTPs or wastewater goes untreated.
 In the U.S. an estimated 61% of PVA goes to WWTPs, and an estimated 37% remains untreated.
 This PVA is coming from homes, businesses and factories.
 PVA that is treated in a WWTP goes through the following process:

 PVA in Wastewater Treatment Facilities: